 Business credit cards.
 These can be used to finance smaller purchases if your business can handle the high APR.
 There are even business credit cards for owners with fair credit that may be easier to qualify for.

-What should I do if I was denied a business loan?;
+What should I do if I was denied a business loan?

 Your lender should provide information on why you weren’t approved for a loan.
 Revisit your application and ensure neither you nor your lender made any mistakes.
-If everything is correct, review the reason you were rejected.
+If everything is correct, review the reason the lender rejected you.
 Even if you meet a lender’s minimum credit requirements, your business’s revenue and financial history may not meet the lender’s standards.
+Rework your application and business plan to suit the feedback you received.
+If the problem is with your revenue, sales or other metrics, consider alternative sources of financing.
+Short-term business loans, personal loans or business credit cards may be easier to qualify for.

 Bottom line